 What is UML, the Unified Modeling Language?

-UML is an open modeling language, mainly to design software applications and information systems.
+UML is an open modeling language mainly used to design software applications and information systems.

 The UML Meta Model

 UML is about object-oriented analyses and design.
-UML defines that every entity, like a software application, a house or a person, is an instance of a class.
-And that class has attributes (like a name, version and type) and methods (like starting up, protecting and walking).
+UML defines every entity, like a software application, a house, or a person, as an instance of a class.
+And that class has attributes (like a name, version, and type) and methods (like starting up, protecting, and walking).

-Everything in a UML model is a model element like you can see here below in the simplified UML meta model.
+Everything in a UML model is a model element, as shown below in the simplified UML meta model.
 This meta model enables, for instance, users to create class models and visualize them as class diagrams.

 UML Structural Entities